QualiSystems/devguide_source/_configmanagement/8.1.0/cf-overview.md

 {% assign pageUrlSplited = page.url | split: "/" %}
 {% assign pageVersion = pageUrlSplited[2] %}

-Configuration management allows you to run operations on App VMs during their deployment in CloudShell sandboxes.
-Such operations may include installing an application or running some configurations on the VM’s software or operating system.
-Configuration management operations can be configured using custom scripts and Ansible playbooks.
+Configuration management allows you to run scripts that install applications on the virtual machines (VMs) deployed in the sandbox or run post-deployment configuration.
+This configuration can be executed as part of the sandbox setup, or later on in a live sandbox.
+Configuration management operations can be performed using custom scripts and Ansible playbooks.
 Custom scripts are typically used for simple operations, like installing a program on the VM or printing some messages, while Ansible is used for more complex tasks.

 ### Developing configuration management